fedepujol/nvim/README.md

 | [vim-vsnip](https://github.com/hrsh7th/vim-vsnip)                        | Snippet plugin for vim/nvim that supports LSP/VSCode’s snippet format. |
 | [which-key](https://github.com/folke/which-key.nvim)                     | Popup with possible key bindings of the command you started typing.    |

-To control the pluggins you’ve got a few files:
+To control the plugins you’ve got a few files:

--   `lua/pluggins/manager.lua`: Add/Remove the pluggins from this file.
+-   `lua/plugins/manager.lua`: Add/Remove the plugins from this file.
--   `lua/pluggins/init.lua`: Add/Remove the module configuration.
+-   `lua/plugins/init.lua`: Add/Remove the module configuration.

 And `Paq` (Plugin Manager).

 ### Paq (Plugin Manager)

-To manage all of them you have `Paq` (minimal pluggin manager).
+To manage all of them you have `Paq` (minimal plugin manager).
 It has a few commands to interact with.

 -   PaqInstall